Empower App Review: The Budgeting App That Does It All

 1 Bill negotiation services provided by Billshark, which charges 33% of savings.
 Customer savings may vary.

 2 Banking services for new accounts provided by nbkc bank, Member FDIC.
-0.25% Annual Percentage Yield (APY) may change at any time.
-APY as of Jun 15, 2020.
-Empower charges an auto-recurring subscription fee of $8 for access to the full suite of money management features offered on the platform after your first 14 days.
+0.20% Annual Percentage Yield (APY) may change at any time.
+APY as of January 1, 2021.
+Empower charges an auto-recurring monthly subscription fee of $8 for access to the full suite of money management features offered on the platform after your first 14 days.

 3 Reimbursement for up to 3 ATM fees per month, with a maximum reimbursement of $10 per ATM withdrawal.

 4 Empower does not charge foreign transaction fees for the use of the Empower Visa Debit Card outside of the US.
 However, Visa charges a foreign transaction fee of 1%.
 Empower does not reimburse this 1% transaction fee on foreign ATM transactions or on any other foreign transactions or purchases.